 Bile acid is linked with diarrhea but goes underrecognized and underdiagnosed as a cause of chronic diarrhea.
 Around one-third of people who are diagnosed with irritable bowel syndrome with diarrhea (IBS-D) also have bile acid malabsorption.

 Bile acid malabsorption isn't a stand-alone condition.
-It's often accompanied by other health conditions.
+It's often associated with conditions like Crohn's disease.
+It's also often accompanied by other health conditions.
 For example, around 50% of people who have chronic or recurrent diarrhea, also called functional diarrhea, experience bile acid malabsorption.
 Around 35% of people with large intestine inflammation, also called microscopic colitis, are affected by bile acid malabsorption.
 But bile acid malabsorption is often forgotten when diagnosing diarrhea.

 If you have chronic diarrhea, be sure to bring up the possibility of bile acid malabsorption with your doctor.
 By having your stool assessed for bile, you may save time and worry over more invasive tests like colonoscopies.